 How to Set Up AdWords Conversion Tracking on Your Site

 Sign into your Google AdWords account.
-In the upper right corner, click the 3-dot icon, and then, click Conversions under Measurements.
+In the upper right corner, click the wrench icon, and then, click Conversions under Measurement.

 Then, click the + button.